medavidallsop/internal-tags/readme.txt

 - View tags on the list of posts in the WordPress dashboard
 - Filter list of posts by an internal tag
 - Set an internal tag during post creation
-- Bulk add or quick edit internal tags from the posts list
+- Bulk edit or quick edit internal tags from the posts list
 - Choose which post types to enable internal tags on
 - Choose which user capability a user must have to view internal tags
 - Horizontal and vertical display modes